CharlesianMotion/Stat-155/README.md

-# Some useful codes in STAT150 game theory
+## Some useful codes in STAT150 Game Theory at UC Berkeley

 Stat155, the game theory at Berkeley is an intriguing course I took in fall 2019.
 I wrote some samll python programs to save students' time from arduous calculation or they can help student check if their hand-calculated results are correct.